Uniform fourpenny post

 The uniform fourpenny post was a short-lived uniform pre-paid letter rate in United Kingdom of Great Britain and Ireland that lasted for 36 days from 5 December 1839 until 9 January 1840.
 The Uniform Fourpenny Post was the first component of the comprehensive reform to the Royal Mail postal service that took place in the 19th century.

 Legislation

-The Postage Act was passed on 17 August 1839 in which the Penny Postage system was passed.
+The Postage Act 1839 (2 & 3 Vict. c.
+52) was passed on 17 August 1839 in which the Penny Postage system was passed.
 It gave the Treasury until October 1840 to introduce the system.
 Public reaction to the interim rate of 4d was unfavourable and they felt cheated that the agreed reduction to the uniform rate of 1d had not taken place.
 This resulted in the abolition of the Fourpenny Post and the debut of the uniform penny post on 10 January 1840 when 1d was charged for pre-paid one ounce letters.
 This was followed by the issuance of labels to prepay postage in May 1840: the Penny Black and Two Penny Blue stamps.